shivgithub1860/shivgithub1860/README.md

-- 👋 Hi, I’m @shivgithub1860
+- 👋 Hi, I’m Shivprakash Vishwakarma
-- 👀 I’m interested in coding
+- 👀 I’m a Data Analyst
-- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ..
-- 📫 How to reach me ...
+- 📫 How to reach me shivishwakarma51@gmail.com

 <!---
 shivgithub1860/shivgithub1860 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.